Rep. Gilbert Ray Cisneros, Jr. Sells Off Shares of Palo Alto Networks, Inc. (NASDAQ:PANW)

 - Sold $1,001 – $15,000 in shares of Tesla (NASDAQ:TSLA) on 3/31/2025.

-In other Palo Alto Networks news, CEO Nikesh Arora sold 227,414 shares of the firm’s stock in a transaction dated Wednesday, April 2nd.
+In other Palo Alto Networks news, EVP Lee Klarich sold 99,707 shares of the firm’s stock in a transaction on Monday, February 3rd.
+The shares were sold at an average price of $182.45, for a total transaction of $18,191,542.15.
+Following the transaction, the executive vice president now directly owns 358,197 shares of the company’s stock, valued at approximately $65,353,042.65.
+This trade represents a 21.77 % decrease in their position.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Nikesh Arora sold 227,414 shares of the firm’s stock in a transaction on Wednesday, April 2nd.
 The stock was sold at an average price of $172.73, for a total transaction of $39,281,220.22.
-Following the completion of the sale, the chief executive officer now directly owns 317,571 shares in the company, valued at approximately $54,854,038.83.
+Following the completion of the sale, the chief executive officer now owns 317,571 shares of the company’s stock, valued at $54,854,038.83.
 This trade represents a 41.73 % decrease in their position.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CAO Josh D. Paul sold 700 shares of the firm’s stock in a transaction dated Monday, February 3rd.
-The stock was sold at an average price of $181.22, for a total value of $126,854.00.
-Following the sale, the chief accounting officer now directly owns 47,976 shares of the company’s stock, valued at $8,694,210.72.
-This trade represents a 1.44 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 818,544 shares of company stock worth $147,132,028.
-2.50% of the stock is owned by insiders.
+Insiders have sold 939,318 shares of company stock valued at $165,384,602 in the last ninety days.
+Insiders own 2.50% of the company’s stock.

-PANW has been the topic of several recent research reports.
-Barclays cut their target price on Palo Alto Networks from $425.00 to $213.00 and set an “overweight” rating on the stock in a report on Tuesday, December 17th.
-Guggenheim cut shares of Palo Alto Networks from a “neutral” rating to a “sell” rating and set a $130.00 price objective for the company. in a research note on Monday, January 6th.
-Susquehanna upped their price target on Palo Alto Networks from $217.50 to $230.00 and gave the company a “positive” rating in a research report on Tuesday, February 18th.
-Rosenblatt Securities reaffirmed a “buy” rating and set a $235.00 price target on shares of Palo Alto Networks in a report on Monday, March 31st.
-Finally, Truist Financial decreased their price target on shares of Palo Alto Networks from $213.00 to $205.00 and set a “buy” rating on the stock in a research note on Monday, March 31st.
-Three research analysts have rated the stock with a sell rating, eleven have issued a hold rating, twenty-eight have issued a buy rating and two have given a strong buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $204.27.
+A number of brokerages recently issued reports on PANW.
+Deutsche Bank Aktiengesellschaft restated a “hold” rating and set a $190.00 price target (down previously from $207.00) on shares of Palo Alto Networks in a report on Wednesday, January 8th.
+Guggenheim downgraded Palo Alto Networks from a “neutral” rating to a “sell” rating and set a $130.00 price target on the stock. in a research note on Monday, January 6th.
+Cantor Fitzgerald reaffirmed an “overweight” rating and issued a $223.00 price objective on shares of Palo Alto Networks in a research report on Wednesday, February 12th.
+Rosenblatt Securities reissued a “buy” rating and set a $235.00 price target on shares of Palo Alto Networks in a report on Monday, March 31st.
+Finally, Truist Financial reduced their price objective on Palo Alto Networks from $213.00 to $205.00 and set a “buy” rating for the company in a research note on Monday, March 31st.
+Three analysts have rated the stock with a sell rating, eleven have assigned a hold rating, twenty-eight have assigned a buy rating and two have issued a strong buy rating to the stock.
+According to data from MarketBeat.com, Palo Alto Networks presently has an average rating of “Moderate Buy” and a consensus target price of $204.27.

 Institutional Inflows and Outflows

-Several hedge funds have recently added to or reduced their stakes in the stock.
-Uniting Wealth Partners LLC bought a new stake in shares of Palo Alto Networks during the fourth quarter valued at approximately $548,000.
-Whittier Trust Co. of Nevada Inc. raised its stake in shares of Palo Alto Networks by 94.3% in the 4th quarter.
-Whittier Trust Co. of Nevada Inc. now owns 11,661 shares of the network technology company’s stock worth $2,122,000 after buying an additional 5,658 shares in the last quarter.
-Knights of Columbus Asset Advisors LLC raised its holdings in shares of Palo Alto Networks by 108.1% in the 4th quarter.
-Knights of Columbus Asset Advisors LLC now owns 21,354 shares of the network technology company’s stock worth $3,886,000 after purchasing an additional 11,095 shares in the last quarter.
-National Pension Service lifted its stake in Palo Alto Networks by 82.1% during the fourth quarter.
-National Pension Service now owns 1,345,740 shares of the network technology company’s stock valued at $244,871,000 after purchasing an additional 606,778 shares during the last quarter.
-Finally, Mosley Wealth Management boosted its holdings in Palo Alto Networks by 116.2% during the fourth quarter.
-Mosley Wealth Management now owns 3,023 shares of the network technology company’s stock worth $561,000 after buying an additional 1,625 shares in the last quarter.
-79.82% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently modified their holdings of PANW.
+Sentry Investment Management LLC purchased a new stake in Palo Alto Networks during the 1st quarter valued at about $349,000.
+RFG Advisory LLC lifted its holdings in Palo Alto Networks by 4.9% during the 1st quarter.
+RFG Advisory LLC now owns 18,004 shares of the network technology company’s stock worth $3,072,000 after buying an additional 833 shares in the last quarter.
+Fulton Bank N.A. lifted its holdings in Palo Alto Networks by 2.4% during the 1st quarter.
+Fulton Bank N.A. now owns 9,176 shares of the network technology company’s stock worth $1,566,000 after buying an additional 219 shares in the last quarter.
+ST Germain D J Co.
+Inc. increased its position in shares of Palo Alto Networks by 0.6% in the 1st quarter.
+ST Germain D J Co.
+Inc. now owns 105,544 shares of the network technology company’s stock valued at $18,010,000 after purchasing an additional 633 shares during the last quarter.
+Finally, Merit Financial Group LLC increased its position in shares of Palo Alto Networks by 29.6% in the 1st quarter.
+Merit Financial Group LLC now owns 34,974 shares of the network technology company’s stock valued at $5,968,000 after purchasing an additional 7,978 shares during the last quarter.
+Institutional investors and hedge funds own 79.82% of the company’s stock.

 About Representative Cisneros